solowt/Client-side-viewshed/readme.md

   * The calculation will be done using whatever data the browser has when you call the `doClientVS` function.
 If you aren't zoomed in, the data might be lower resolution, and the results may be worse.
   * If you set the resolution too low, it will probably crash your browser.
 Resolution and radius are the main inputs you have to be careful of.
   * The viewshed algorithm is something like like the "RFVS algorithm" described [here](http://www.geoinfo.info/proceedings_geoinfo2013.split/paper9.pdf).
-  * In order to rasterize the lines, I used [bresenham's algorithm](https://en.wikipedia.org/wiki/Bresenham's_line_algorithm).
+  * In order to rasterize the lines, I used [Bresenham's algorithm](https://en.wikipedia.org/wiki/Bresenham's_line_algorithm).
   * In order to trace the polygon rings, I used the [potrace algorithm](http://potrace.sourceforge.net/potrace.pdf).

 ## Example: